-The world’s biggest festival is coming to Port Stephens, with the launch of Oktoberfest at Murray’s Brewery this October long-weekend.
-And the celebrations will continue all month!
+The world’s biggest festival is coming to Port Stephens, with the celebrations continuing all month!

 The Oktoberfest in Munich is the largest festival in the world.
 In 2017, over 7.3 million litres of beer are expected to be consumed there.
 This consumption accounts for about 30% of the entire annual beer production of all the Munich breweries combined.
 Visitors also eat a staggering 400,000 sausages - or around one sausage for every two seconds during the festival’s business hours!
 And the festival record for number of beers carried in one go is 27!

 “It seems that beer really can stimulate an economy,” added Murray.
 “In Germany, Oktoberfest is one of the nation’s biggest exports, and last year the Oktoberfest festival generated a staggering AUD$1.63 billion for its economy.”

 Many people may not know that Oktoberfest is also the name of a beer style.

 “Technically, authentic ‘Oktoberfestbier’ is brewed only by the breweries within the city limits of Munich.
 All other beers brewed to emulate the original must be labelled Oktoberfest-style beer!
 Murray’s is brewing a traditional Oktoberfest beer - or should I say Oktoberfest-style beer, which is smooth, clean, and rather rich, with a depth of malt character,” says Murray’s Brewer, Alex Tucker.